 For our poolside lunch, we ordered the organic greens salad, avocado toast loaded up with a poached egg on noble bread, roasted poblano, queso fresco, pickled onion, and watermelon radishes.
 We also had sliced fruit on the side!
 I love healthy and refreshing food when I’m at the pool, and the lunch menu was impressive.
 I mean, look at that avocado toast!

-We ordered two of the lightest and refreshing drinks on the menu, a classic margarita, and the cucumber lemonade!
+We ordered two of the lightest and most refreshing drinks on the menu, a classic margarita and the cucumber lemonade!
 You can also order frozen drinks too, but those are dangerous for me 😆

 We had so much fun hanging out at the pool!
 The Mountain Shadows Resort was a wonderful time, and we would stay there again in a heartbeat!

 Another coffee shop?
 Oh yes!
 I will put together a separate blog with just Scottsdale Coffee shops to make navigating them easier, but it’s not an ultimate “simply taralynn” travel guide without coffee shops!
 We tried out Black Rock Coffee Bar, and it was delicious!